AdobeDocs/workfront.en/help/classic/wf-api/tips-tricks-and-troubleshooting/api-error-remote-server.md

 content-type: api;tips-tricks-troubleshooting
 navigation-topic: tips-tricks-and-troubleshooting-workfront-api
 title: API Error: “The remote server returned an error: (400) Bad Request”
-description: You get the following error while attempting to use the API to import a custom field to an issue:
+description: You get the following error while attempting to use the API to import a custom field to an issue - EDIT ME.
 ---

 # API Error: “The remote server returned an error: (400) Bad Request”